Our workshops incorporate a number of teaching practices that make them effective and enjoyable.

 We have tips for Instructors on how to introduce the Code of Conduct at the start of workshops.

 Using the UNIX command line or working in Jupyter Notebooks or RStudio helps familiarise learners with the tools they will be using post-workshop.
-The pace is necessarily slow since the Instructor is tying commands rather than paging through a series of slides.
-See more about why live coding helps learners.
+The pace is necessarily slow since the Instructor is typing commands with learners coding along, rather than paging through a series of slides.
+See more about why participatory live coding helps learners.

 Unlike workshops where ‘experts’ deliver the word from on high, many of our workshops are taught by people who have recently been learners themselves.
 This creates a much less intimidating environment for learners.